MuseumsThings To Do

 Today this listed building is run by a foundation having been restored and opened as a museum in 2012.

-A visit to the museum comprises of a lively audio-visual presentation (which lasts about 30 minutes) through 5 darkened exhibition rooms on the upper first floor.
+A visit to the museum comprises of a lively audio-visual presentation (which lasts about 45 minutes) through 5 darkened exhibition rooms on the upper first floor.

-The first two rooms on the tour give an insight into the initial development of the canals and city walls, how the canals were subsequently expanded into the horseshoe shape as the city grew and how the garden areas between houses on adjacent canals were kept free from industrialisation.
+You will learn how the canals were subsequently expanded into the horseshoe shape as the city grew and how the garden areas between houses on adjacent canals were kept free from industrialisation.

 Room 2 is themed as a city planning meeting room and there is a fascinating collection of old Amsterdam maps on view.